yuvalmGS/gigaspaces-wiki-jekyll/xap97net/template-matching.markdown

 (i) Properties of primitive types are implicitly boxed when stored in the space and unboxed when reconstructed to a POCO.

-(+) It is highly recommended to use the  primitive wrapper classes instead of primitives to simplify the code and avoid user errors.
+{% plus %} It is highly recommended to use the  primitive wrapper classes instead of primitives to simplify the code and avoid user errors.

 ## Nested Template Matching